-Primary Responsibility: Senior Accountable Official for Risk Management or Risk Executive (Function).

-Supporting Roles: Senior Agency Information Security Officer; Senior Agency Official for Privacy; Mission or Business Owner; System Owner; Chief Information Officer; Authorizing Official or Authorizing Official Designated Representative.

-Discussion: This task is carried out only after organizational systems have been categorized (see RMF Categorize step, Task 1).
-This task requires organizations to apply the "high water mark" concept to each of their information systems categorized in accordance with FIPS Publication 199.
-The application of the high-water mark concept results in systems designated as low impact, moderate impact, or high impact.
-Organizations desiring additional granularity in their impact designations for risk-based decision making can use this task to prioritize their systems within each impact level.
-For example, an organization may decide to prioritize its moderate-impact systems by assigning each moderate system to one of three new subcategories: low-moderate systems, moderate-moderate systems, and high-moderate systems.
-This prioritization of moderate systems gives organizations an opportunity to make more informed decisions regarding control selection and the tailoring of control baselines when responding to identified risks.
-Impact-level prioritization can also be used to determine those systems that are critical to organizational missions and business operations (also known as high-value assets) and therefore, organizations can focus on the important factors of complexity, aggregation, and system interconnections.
-Such systems can be identified, for example, by prioritizing high-impact systems into low-high systems, moderate-high systems, and high-high systems.
-Impact-level prioritizations can be conducted at any level of the organization and are based on information system categorization data reported by individual system owners.

-References: FIPS Publication 199; NIST Special Publication 800-30; NIST Special Publication 800-39 (Organization and System Levels); NIST Special Publication 800-59; NIST Special Publication 800-60, Volume 1; NIST Special Publication 800-60, Volume 2; NIST Special Publication 800-160, Volume 1 (System Requirements Definition Process); CNSS Instruction 1253; NIST Cybersecurity Framework (Core [Identify Function]).
+- 252 Primary Responsibility: Senior Accountable Official for Risk Management or Risk Executive (Function). - 253 Supporting Roles: Senior Agency Information Security Officer; Senior Agency Official for Privacy; - 254 Mission or Business Owner; System Owner; Chief Information Officer; Authorizing Official or - 255 Authorizing Official Designated Representative. - 256 Discussion: This task is carried out only after organizational systems have been categorized (see RMF - 257 Categorize step, Task 1).
+This task requires organizations to apply the "high water mark" concept to each - of their information systems categorized in accordance with FIPS Publication 199.
+The application of the - high-water mark concept results in systems designated as low impact, moderate impact, or high impact. - 260 Organizations desiring additional granularity in their impact designations for risk-based decision making - 261 can use this task to prioritize their systems within each impact level.
+For example, an organization may - can use this task to prioritize their systems within each impact level.
+For example, an organization may - decide to prioritize its moderate-impact systems by assigning each moderate system to one of three new - subcategories: low-moderate systems, moderate-moderate systems, and high-moderate systems.
+This - prioritization of moderate systems gives organizations an opportunity to make more informed decisions - regarding control selection and the tailoring of control baselines when responding to identified risks. - 266 Impact-level prioritization can also be used to determine those systems that are critical to organizational - 267 missions and business operations (also known as high-value assets) and therefore, organizations can focus - on the important factors of complexity, aggregation, and system interconnections.
+Such systems can be - identified, for example, by prioritizing high-impact systems into low-high systems, moderate-high systems. - and high-high systems.
+Impact-level prioritizations can be conducted at any level of the organization and - are based on information system categorization data reported by individual system owners. - 272 References: FIPS Publication 199; NIST Special Publication 800-30; NIST Special Publication 800-39 - (Organization and System Levels); NIST Special Publication 800-59; NIST Special Publication 800-60, - Volume 1; NIST Special Publication 800-60, Volume 2; NIST Special Publication 800-160, Volume 1 - 275 (System Requirements Definition Process); CNSS Instruction 1253; NIST Cybersecurity Framework (Core - [Identify Function]).

-CONTINUOUS MONITORING STRATEGY-ORGANIZATION
+277 CONTINUOUS MONITORING STRATEGY-ORGANIZATION

-Task 7 Develop and implement an organization-wide strategy for continuously monitoring control effectiveness.

-Potential Inputs: Risk management strategy; organization- and system-level risk assessment results; organizational security and privacy policies.

-Potential Outputs: An implemented organizational continuous monitoring strategy.

-Primary Responsibility: Senior Accountable Official for Risk Management or Risk Executive (Function); Senior Agency Official for Privacy.

-Supporting Roles: Chief Information Officer; Senior Agency Information Security Officer; Mission or Business Owner; System Owner; Authorizing Official or Authorizing Official Designated Representative.

-Discussion: An important aspect of risk management is the ability to monitor the effectiveness of controls implemented within or inherited by information systems on an ongoing basis.
-An effective organization-wide continuous monitoring strategy is essential to efficiently and cost-effectively carrying out such monitoring.
+- 278 Task 7 Develop and implement an organization-wide strategy for continuously monitoring control effectiveness. - Potential Inputs: Risk management strategy; organization- and system-level risk assessment results; organizational security and privacy policies. - 282 Potential Outputs: An implemented organizational continuous monitoring strategy. - 283 Primary Responsibility: Senior Accountable Official for Risk Management or Risk Executive (Function); - 284 Senior Agency Official for Privacy. - Supporting Roles: Chief Information Officer; Senior Agency Information Security Officer; Mission or - Business Owner; System Owner; Authorizing Official or Authorizing Official Designated Representative. - Discussion: An important aspect of risk management is the ability to monitor the effectiveness of controls implemented within or inherited by information systems on an ongoing basis.
+An effective organization- - wide continuous monitoring strategy is essential to efficiently and cost-effectively carrying out such - monitoring.
 Continuous monitoring strategies can also include supply chain risk considerations, for example, requiring suppliers to be audited on an ongoing basis.
-The implementation of a robust and comprehensive continuous monitoring program helps an organization to understand the security and privacy postures of their information systems over time and to maintain the initial system or common control authorizations.
-This includes the potential for changing missions/business functions, stakeholders, technologies, vulnerabilities, threats, risks, and suppliers of systems, components, or services.
+The implementation of a robust and - example, requiring suppliers to be audited on an ongoing basis.
+The implementation of a robust and comprehensive continuous monitoring program helps an organization to understand the security and - 293 privacy postures of their information systems over time and to maintain the initial system or common - 294 control authorizations.
+This includes the potential for changing missions/business functions, stakeholders, - technologies, vulnerabilities, threats, risks, and suppliers of systems, components, or services.